 - a.
 All levels of government work in partnership to develop and maintain flood warning infrastructure. - b.
-NSW SES maintains a list of the requirements for flood warnings for flood gauges in NSW (including flood classifications, warning times required and key statistics) and can be found in the supplementary document to the NSW State Flood Plan (see Section 1.9).
-Gauges of relevance within the Central Coast Council LGA are also listed in Volume 3 of this plan. - c.
-NSW SES will recommend new warning services and changes to warning alert levels for gauges to the NSW Flood Warning Consultative Committee. - d.
-The State Government, in partnership with Local Government, is responsible for developing and maintaining flash flood warning systems for local catchments where required. - Central Coast Council has developed and maintains a flash flood warning system by way of a Disaster Dashboard on the Council's website - https://emergency.centralcoast.nsw.gov.au/dashboard/overview - f.
-Dam Owners will provide Dam Failure Warning Systems (where required) and consult with NSW SES on alert levels and messaging.
-Alert level definitions are listed in Dam Emergency Plans. - g.
-NSW SES maintains a dedicated dam failure hotline and procedures to ensure priority dissemination of dam failure warnings.
+NSW SES maintains a list of the requirements for flood warnings for flood gauges in NSW (including flood classifications, warning times required and key statistics) and can be found in the supplementary document to the NSW State Flood Plan (see Section 1.9). - c.
+The NSW SES will recommend new warning services and changes to warning alert levels for gauges to the NSW Flood Warning Consultative Committee. - d.
+The State Government, in partnership with Local Government, is responsible for developing and maintaining flash flood warning systems for local catchments where required. - e.
+Dam Owners will provide Dam Failure Warning Systems (where required) and consult NSW SES on alert levels and messaging.
+Alert level definitions are listed in Dam Emergency Plans. - f.
+NSW SES maintains a dedicated dam failure hotline and procedures to ensure priority dissemination of dam failure warnings. - g.
+NSW SES develops and maintains warning and flood information products by: - Utilising flood intelligence data. - Developing pre-written warning and flood information products. - Continuously reviewing warning and flood information products; and

-- h.
-NSW SES develops and maintains warning and flood information products by: - Utilising flood intelligence data. - Developing pre-written warning and flood information products. - Continuously reviewing warning and flood information products; and - Consulting with affected communities, key stakeholders, Dam Safety NSW and the NSW Flood Warning Consultative Committee, and maintain Operational Readiness.
+• Consulting with affected communities, key stakeholders, Dam Safety NSW and the NSW Flood Warning Consultative Committee; and maintain Operational Readiness.